Topscientist/boom-bot/README.md

 ## Bot Info
 This bot is making use of the discord.py v2 library.

-This bot is running on GitHub codespaces and therefore may go down randomly.
-If it does go down it will be put back online soon by an admin.

 This bot was created on the 27/8/22 and the trial will run from the 30/8/22 to the 1/10/22.

 Want to see the bot in action?
 Join the Arty Studios discord server: https://discord.gg/5y9tDDBkBW